Exams and Tests

 - Herpetic whitlow: A history of contact with body fluids that may contain the herpes virus will aid the diagnosis.
 The diagnosis can often be made from the history and the appearance of the lesions.
 The presence of a clear fluid from the wounds may indicate a viral infection rather than a bacterial infection.
 A sample of the fluid may be analyzed by a Tzank smear, which will identify certain cells, indicating a viral cause.

-- Flexor tenosynovitis: A history of a puncture wound or cut will aid the diagnosis.
-The presence of the 4 Kanavel signs is a strong diagnostic aid.
-A recent sexually transmitted disease may indicate a type of gonorrhea-related infection, which may resemble flexor tenosynovitis.
+- Infectious flexor tenosynovitis: A history of a puncture wound or cut will aid the diagnosis.
+The presence of the 4 Kanavel cardinal signs is a strong diagnostic aid.
+A recent sexually transmitted disease may indicate a type of gonorrhea-related infection, which may resemble infectious flexor tenosynovitis.

 - Deep space infections: A history of puncture wound or other wound may aid the diagnosis.
 The finding of swelling between the fingers with a slow spreading of the involved fingers will help identify a collar button abscess.